 If you’re looking to navigate through the current file in Visual Studio, the typical approach is ctrl-F, which is the shortcut for Find and brings up a dialog like the one at right to locate instance of a string.
 Bertrand just let me know about another shortcut, ctrl-I, which does Incremental Search.
 The nice thing about this is that it’s faster (there is a measurable delay before ctrl-F loads) and doesn’t pop up a window that gets in the way of seeing your code.
 After pressing ctrl-i, as you type the cursor will move to the next string that matches what you’ve typed.
 Finding additional instances of the string is simply a matter of hitting F3.

 Steve is an experienced software architect and trainer focused on improving team skills with DDD and ASP.NET Core.
-His courses on Pluralsight help developers write better, more maintainable code.
+His courses on Pluralsight and DevIQ help developers write better, more maintainable code.
 He is available for application assessments and team mentoring engagements.

 Sign up to receive a free developer tip from Steve in your inbox every Wednesday.